-Soon after we heard that up to 450,000 soldiers had been captured in total.
+At one station we heard that up to 450,000 Polish soldiers had been captured in total.
 Given that Germany had completely seized control of the West of Poland this new knowledge made my heart sink.
 Poland as a country was finished.

 Having just gotten used to this new news I was bewildered to hear that about 42,000 polish soldiers from Belarus and Ukraine had been released.
 Although I lived in Bialystok at the time, I could be argued to have Belarussian links and yet I had not been released.
 I wondered why.

 So back in the cattle truck we kept climbing, filthy, unwashed, unshaven, stinking and with low spirits.
 Our journey to who knows where continued.

 Eventually the train stopped for the last time.
 We were herded into the back of lorries and transported along open roads.
 I think this was the Ukraine we went through.

 A bleak Soviet POW camp awaited us.
 All our hopes were dashed, all along the train journey we had been told we would be home soon and now we were prisoners of the Soviet Union in a POW camp.
 Every hope we ever had drained out of our bodies, bitter and twisted, our spirits dashed, we silently gave into the Soviets.

 We were served thin soup and a piece of brown bread.
 Exhausted we fell asleep.

 In the morning after a wash (it felt so good even if the water was freezing!) we were called to the center of the camp where makeshift tables had been setup, piles of paper and record cards on it.